yclas/guides/docs/Payment-set-up-payment-gateways.md

     -   Zenith GlobalPAY
     -   Payline

-**Heads Up**  Authorize, Stripe, Paymill, 2checkout, Paysbuy, SecurePay, Robokassa, Paguelofacil and Bitpay are only available with Pro version and on all sites hosted at  [Yclas.com](https://yclas.com/).

 Let’s first go through the payment settings we have here, of course you can access payment settings by logging into your **Admin Panel ->  **Settings**  >  **Payments**  :